pykong/MERLIn/README.md

 ### Extending Agents, Environments, and Neural Networks

-MERLIn boasts itself of being modular and extensible, meaning you can easily implement new agents, environments, and neural networks.
+MERLIn boasts itself of being modular and extensible, meaning you can quickly implement new agents, environments, and neural networks.
-All you need to extend said objects is to derive a new class from the respective abstract base class and register it at the regarding registry.
+So that you know, all you need to extend said objects is to derive a new class from the respective abstract base class and register it at the regarding registry.

 #### Example: Implementing a new Neural Network

 Create a new Python module, `app/nets/new_net.py`, holding a new class deriving from `BaseNet`.
-Importantly, you need to provide a unique name via the name property.
+You must provide a unique name via the name property.

 ```py
 from app.nets._base_net import BaseNet